socketio/socket.io/README.md

 - *port*

-		80
+		Current port or 80

-	The port `socket.io` server is attached to
+	The port `socket.io` server is attached to (defaults to the document.location port)

 - *resource*